zodnrk/handout/handout.md

 </project>
 ```

-While the dependencies are probabely the most useful, but still optional feature of maven, the following properties are mandatory:
+While the dependencies are probably the most useful, but still optional feature of maven, the following properties are mandatory:
  - `groupId`  - package path of the project
  - `artifactId`  - name of your project
  - `version`  - a version your project.